 The concealed carry defense attorneys at Manley & Manley have the experience and resources to take on tough firearm violation charges and mount a strong defense for our clients.
 We know Michigan’s gun laws, and we know the courts in Genesee County and throughout the state.
-Give us a call or contact us online for a free consultation.
+Give us a call or contact us online today.

 Penalties for concealed carry in Michigan

 The Michigan Penal Code defines illegally carrying a concealed weapon (CCW) as either:

 - Carrying a pistol concealed on or about your person without a concealed pistol license (CPL);

 - Having a pistol in your vehicle, whether concealed or not, without a CPL;

 - Carrying a pistol in a manner inconsistent with any restrictions on your CPL; or

 - Carrying a dagger, dirk, stiletto, or another dangerous weapon (except a hunting knife), either concealed on your person or concealed, or otherwise in your vehicle.